cube-drone/rt0/players-guide/src/player/choosing_major_arcana.md

 ## Like a Class?
 What Do You Mean?

-So, the game Dungeons & Dragons, the predecessor to most modern tabletop TPGs, introduces the idea of Character Class, which is a _broad archetype_ for your character.
+So, the game Dungeons & Dragons, the predecessor to most modern tabletop TPGs, introduced the idea of Character Class, which is a _broad archetype_ for your character.
 There are lots of different characters you can be as a Fighter: a lone wolf with a cape rolling in to a dusty frontier town, a three-foot-tall powderkeg with a broadword longer than he is and a Napoleon complex, or a man named Gary from Accounting who just happened to find a sword behind a photocopier and is now the Chosen Gary.